 Social workers are trained to provide a variety of services that help improve the lives of the disadvantaged.
 Substance abuse social workers provide services similar to a counselor, including group therapy session.
 A social working my also focus on social rehabilitation, the process of integrating clients back into a social life following cessation of an addiction or discharge from a treatment facility.

-The average annual wage for substance abuse social workers in 2012 was $43,340, according to the BLS.
+The median annual wage for substance abuse social workers in 2014 was $41,380, according to the BLS.
 At that time, outpatient care centers employed the most of these workers, though the highest salaries were found in the offices of health practitioners.
-The BLS projects a 25% employment increase for mental health and substance abuse social workers between 2018 and 2028, which is much faster than average.
+The BLS projects a 19% employment increase for mental health and substance abuse social workers between 2018 and 2028, which is much faster than average.

 Substance Abuse Nurse

 These registered nurses often provide support to drug rehabilitation clinics with an intimate knowledge of the effect of drug withdrawal and use.
 Typically these types of nurses administer select medications that ease the withdrawal symptoms of a drug addict seeking treatment.
 These nurses generally follow guidelines put forth by the American Society for Addiction Medicine (ASAM), but traditional nursing programs generally do not offer substance abuse specializations.

-Requirements for entry into the field of drug rehabilitation vary significantly according to the desires position.
-Substance abuse nurses, generally only need to be licensed as a registered nurse (RN) in the state they wish to work; however, some positions will require the completion of a specialized associate's degree as well.
+Requirements for entry into the field of drug rehabilitation vary significantly according to the desired position.
+Substance abuse nurses generally only need to be licensed as a registered nurse (RN) in the state they wish to work; however, some positions will require the completion of a specialized associate's degree as well.
 Social workers specializing in substance abuse must possess at least a bachelor's degree in social work or, in rare instances, a related field such as psychology.
 A master's degree and additional clinical experience in a substance abuse facility are generally required for employment as a substance abuse counselor.